w3x10e8/touchLinesUnity/README.md

 # touchLinesUnity
-Draw straight lines with touch or mouse pointer.
+A simple script to draw straight lines with touch or mouse pointer.
 The lines have a collider attached to them and are stored in a list.